FHEQ Level: Level 3 (Foundation Year)

 The module is delivered by lectures and tutorials.

-Formative tests, which are applied throughout the module, will guide the next steps in instructions and help identify learning needs to ensure success.
+Formative tests in tutorial periods, which are applied throughout the module, will guide the next steps in instructions and help identify learning needs to ensure success.

 Students could apply subjects from the Mathematics modules to directly solve problems from the Physics modules.
 This is to reflect the increasing focus of A-Level on cross-disciplinary problem solving.